Consumer Spending Drives U.S. Economic Growth

 The U.S. economy showcased significant resilience as it expanded at a robust 4.3 percent annualized growth rate in the third quarter of 2025.
 This marked an impressive acceleration from prior quarters and underscores the nation’s economic vitality, even amid challenges.

-Reports such as those from
+Reports such as those from The Conference Board’s confidence data.

 Disconnect Between Sentiment and Spending